samarthpatel1289/Job-EMail-Classifier/README.md

 Happy job hunting. 🚀

-Feel Free to Customize it Further to add more classifier.
+Feel Free to Customize it Further or Add more Classifiers.